JohnSnowLabs/spark-nlp/docs/en/alab/training_configurations.md

 Annotation Lab also includes additional filtering options for the training dataset based on the status of completions, either all submitted completions can be used for training or only the reviewed ones.

-## Custom Training Script
+### Custom Training Script
 If users want to change the default Training script present within the Annotation Lab, they can upload their own training pipeline.
 In the Train Page, project owners can upload the training scripts.
 At the moment we are supporting custom training script just for NER projects.

 <img class="image image__shadow" src="/assets/images/annotation_lab/4.1.0/customScript.png" style="width:80%;"/>

-## Selection of Completions
+### Selection of Completions
 During the annotation project lifetime, normally not all tasks/completions are ready to be used as a training dataset.
 This is why the training process selects completions based on their status:
 - Filter tasks by tags (if defined in Training Parameters widget, otherwise all tasks are considered)
 - For completed tasks, completions to be taken into account are also selected based on the following criteria:
-  - If a task has a completion accepted by a reviewer this is selected for training and all others are ignored
+  - If a task has a completion accepted by a reviewer this is selected for training and all others are ignored;
-  - Completions rejected by a Reviewer are not used for training
+  - Completions rejected by a Reviewer are not used for training;
   - If no reviewer is assigned to a task that has multiple submitted completions the completion to use for training purpose is the one created by the user with the [highest priority](/docs/en/alab/project_creation#adding-team-members).

-## Assertion Status Projects
+## Assertion Status

 NER configurations for the healthcare domain are often mixed with Assertion Status labels.
 In this case, Annotation Lab offers support for training both types of models in one go.
-After the training is complete, the models will be listed in the Spark NLP Pipeline Config.
-Hovering mouse over the model name in the Spark NLP pipeline Config, the user can see more information about the model such as when it was trained and if the training was manually initiated or by the Active Learning process.
+After the training is complete, the models will be listed in the Pretrained Labels section of the Project Configuration.
+Information such as the source of the model and time of training will be displayed as well.

 Once the model(s) has been trained, the project configuration will be automatically updated to reference the new model for prediction.
 Notice below, for the Assertion Status **Label** tag the addition of model attribute to indicate which model will be used for task pre-annotation for this label.